Minor in Possession of Alcohol Attorney

 Minor in Possession, also known as “MIP,” is one of the most common criminal matters that minors face.
-For parents and minors alike, an MIP can be very stressful because a criminal charge can potentially stay on a young person’s criminal history for life.
+Although a first offense is generally charged as a civil infraction, subsequent offenses may be charged under criminal laws.
+For parents and minors alike, a MIP can be very stressful because a criminal charge can potentially stay on a young person’s criminal history for life.

 Dismissals for first offenses are NOT automatic and the terms and conditions of probation can change from court-to-court and from judge-to-judge.
 Many judges in Michigan routinely impose questionable probation conditions and then hold the youth in contempt when there is a minor error in following a probation condition.
 The sentence for contempt regularly includes jail time.
 At LEWIS & DICKSTEIN, P.L.L.C., we find the practice of tricking young people into giving up their rights and throwing themselves on the “mercy” of the court is unacceptable.